 4. Hydrate and Nourish

-Once your ceremony's over steal a moment alone with your new husband.
-Absorb the full splendor of your wedding and savor the newness of it all: your new titles, your new wedding bands, your new life together (ah!) that's just beginning.
-These brief moments of quiet are the closest thing you have to hitting the pause button and you'll be grateful for the memory.
+Once your ceremony is over, steal a moment alone with your new husband.
+Absorb the full splendor of your wedding and savor the newness of it all: your new titles, your new wedding bands, your new life together—that's just beginning.
+These brief moments of quiet are the closest thing you have to hitting the pause button, and you'll be grateful for the memory.